-7 Plantar Fasciitis Exercises That Will Ease Foot Pain
+7 Plantar Fasciitis Stretches That Will Ease Foot Pain

-Plantar fasciitis is a very common condition that affects up to 15 percent of adults, says Stephen Roeske, D.P.M., a podiatrist at Advocate Lutheran General Hospital in Park Ridge, Illinois.
-It occurs when your plantar fascia gets inflamed.
+Plantar fasciitis is a very common condition that affects up to 15 percent of adults, and it occurs when your plantar fascia gets inflamed, says Stephen Roeske, D.P.M., a podiatry specialist in Illinois.
 This fascia is a thick band of connective tissue that runs across the bottom of your foot from your heel bone to your toes and supports your arch.
-In extreme cases, the inflammation can even lead to the degeneration of the plantar fascia and its attachment on the calcaneus, or heel bone, says Roeske.
+In extreme cases, the inflammation can even lead to the degeneration of the plantar fascia and its attachment to the calcaneus, or heel bone, says Roeske.

-The most common cause of plantar fasciitis is stress on the plantar fascia, which can be attributed to a number of things: wearing the wrong shoes, obesity, rolling your ankles inward while you walk, or simple overuse (think: running too far too fast or standing too long on a hard surface), according to the University of Michigan Health System.
+The most common cause of plantar fasciitis is stress on the plantar fascia, which can be attributed to a number of things: wearing the wrong shoes, rolling your ankles inward while you walk, or simple overuse (think: running too far too fast or standing too long on a hard surface), according to the University of Michigan Health System.
 In any of these situations, "the plantar fascia [can become] strained, leading to small micro-tears in the fascia that can become inflamed and cause considerable pain," explains Roeske.
-(Related: Common Bone and Joint Problems for Active Women)

 Plantar fasciitis doesn't discriminate, either.
 While it's more common in people between the ages of 40 and 60, "it's been known to occur in younger athletes who practice a sport that puts strain on that part of the foot, such as runners, ballet dancers, soccer, and tennis players," says Benjamin Domb, M.D., medical director and orthopedic surgeon at American Hip Institute & Orthopedic Specialists in Des Plaines, Illinois.